matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugin/Menu.md

 <a name="urlForAction" id="urlForAction"></a>
 ### `urlForAction()`

-Since Piwik 2.7.0
+Since Matomo 2.7.0

 Generates a URL for the given action.
 In your plugin controller you have to create a method with the same name as this method will be executed when a user clicks on the menu item.
 If you want to generate a URL for the action of another module, meaning not your plugin, you should use the method urlForModuleAction().